 Dachauer Str.
 116

-For the time being, please do not send any digital photos, trailers or dialogue lists.
+For the time being, please do not send us any digital photos, trailers or transcripts.
 If your film is selected, we will request this material from you.
-We ask for your understanding that screening copies and printed materials cannot be returned.
+We ask for your understanding that print material sent in unfortunately cannot be returned.

-DOK.education invites directors of festival films from the school programme to Munich to attend the screenings and reimburses travel and hotel expenses.
+DOK.education invites directors of festival films from the school programme to the screenings in Munich and reimburses travel and hotel costs.
 DOK.education rewards participation in the school class workshops with an appropriate expense allowance.
-There are no claims for reimbursement of costs, screening fees or any other form of remuneration.
+There are no claims to reimbursement of costs, screening fees or any other form of remuneration.

 9. Validity of the entry conditions

-By completing the registration using the online form you accept the validity of the entry conditions.
-These entry conditions apply to all current film submissions, even when they are not explicitly stipulated once again.
-DOK.fest München does not accept any differing conditions, despite any knowledge of them, unless DOK.fest München has explicitly accepted their validity in writing.
+By completing the registration using the online form, you accept the validity of the conditions of participation.
+These entry conditions apply to all current film submissions, even if they have not been expressly agreed upon again.
+DOK.fest München does not recognize deviating terms and conditions even if they are known, unless DOK.fest München has expressly agreed to their validity in writing.

 Munich is understood as the place of jurisdiction as far as it is permissible.
 The law of the Federal Republic of Germany applies to the exclusion of conflicting laws.